For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 This morning, meet your Travel Director and fellow travel companions for your whirlwind journey through Great Britain and Ireland.
 As the boroughs of the Old Smoke give way to the beautiful shires north of its skyscrapers, you’ll enjoy a scenic drive through lush green landscapes bound for Shakespeare country.
 Visit Stratford-upon-Avon where you’ll come face to face with the legacy of England’s beloved bard before heading to York.
 Your Travel Director will take you for an orientation walk through its medieval streets to the sacred York Minster, where every piece of stained glass and limestone block was placed for the glory of God.
 Enjoy dinner at a local restaurant before you continue to your hotel in Bradford.

 A day spent exploring Scotland’s exquisite capital will leave you in no doubt as to why it captured the hearts of Charles Dickens, Charlotte Bronte and even Queen Victoria.
 Your Local Specialist will reveal all the highlights of 'Auld Reekie'.
 View the Royal Mile, the Palace of Holyroodhouse in the shadow of Arthur’s Seat and Edinburgh Castle which watches over the city from Castle Rock.
 Exchange the medieval façades of the Old Town for grand Georgian-lined boulevards of the 18th century New Town.
-You’ll have some time to explore Edinburgh your way or consider joining one of two special Optional Experiences, boarding the Royal Yacht Britannia for a brush with royalty or exploring what lies behind the impenetrable walls of Edinburgh Castle.
+You’ll have some time to explore Edinburgh your way or consider joining one of two special Optional Experiences, visiting the mysterious Rosslyn Chapel or exploring what lies behind the impenetrable walls of Edinburgh Castle.
 This evening surrender to the skirl of bagpipes during an optional dinner in Stirling with views of its Castle and the Wallace Memorial by night.

 Your visit to Scotland culminates in a scenic drive along the Ayrshire coast, the rugged landscapes where Robert Burns, Scotland’s National Poet, was born and raised.
 Pass Ailsa Craig, the figurative stepping stone from Scotland to Ireland before boarding your short ferry crossing to Northern Ireland.
 You won’t dally in its trendy capital, but there’s time to see the City Hall, Queen’s University and the dock where the ill-fated Titanic was built.
 Head south to Dublin, your home for the next two nights.
 There’s no better way to embrace the energy of the city than joining an optional dinner at one of its most popular restaurant-pubs.
 Rub shoulders with the locals as you enjoy dinner and a solid dose of Irish craic.